Covenant College (two History Theology)

 My love of learning and teaching is rooted in making education relevant, clear and engaging.
 Through my experience as a social worker supporting families and youth around the USA and internationally, I know how to relate to people and create an encouraging, supportive environment.
-As a high school valedictorian, Most Inspirational Senior, cum laude graduate, and certified teacher with a Master’s degree, I understand the diligence and skills that are required to improve student performance.
+As the valedictorian and Most Inspirational Senior in high school, cum laude in college, summa cum laude in graduate school, and a certified teacher with a Master’s degree, I understand the diligence and skills that are required to improve student performance.
 My varied background has given me experience tutoring students of all ages to succeed to a variety of subject areas.

 I grew up near Seattle and was in public school until 2nd grade.
 I was then homeschooled until 8th grade by my parents and occasionally met with other families.
 My parents taught us to be self-motivated and discover our own learning styles.
 I went to a large private school 8-12th grade where I was very involved in extra-curricular activities while maintaining a 4.0 GPA.
 I enjoyed helping my friends study and was a volunteer tutor for elementary age students.
 Several times I took two to three week trips to Mexico partnering with locals in providing humanitarian aid and education.